mhaugrud/msumcspy/_sources/Dictionaries/Dictionaryoperations.rst

 Dictionary Operations
 ---------------------

-Note that the ``len`` function works on dictionaries.
+A dictionary, like strings, lists, and tuples, is an iterable collection.
+Therefore, many of the same operations can be performed on them.
+For example, the ``len`` function works on dictionaries.
 It returns the number of key-value pairs.
-The ``del`` statement removes a key-value pair from a dictionary.
+And the ``del`` statement removes a key-value pair from a dictionary.

 For example, the following dictionary contains the names of various fruits and the number of each fruit in stock.
 If someone buys all of the bananas, we can remove the entry from the dictionary.

 .. activecode:: tdi5